 The resulting view (Fig. 24)shows a schematic of Krishna& its tributary Koynariver with the area of study.
 This is the main geometric data editing window.
 The red tick marks denote individual cross-sections.
 Choices under the View menu provide for zoom and pan tools.
+The six buttons on the left side of the screen are used to input and edit geometric data.
+The $\frac{\text{Reach}}{\leftarrow}$ and Junct.

-The and see buttons are used to create the reach schematic.
+buttons are used to create the reach schematic.
 A reach is simply a subsection of a river, and a junction occurs at the confluence of two rivers.
-Since our reach schematic is already defined, we have no need to use these buttons.
-The section, m, section, m, section, m, section, and buttons are used to input and edit geometric descriptions for cross-sections, and hydraulic structures such as bridges, culverts, and weirs.
-The allows you to associate an image file
+Since our reach schematic is already Cross Brdg/Culu Inline Weit bridges, culverts, and weirs.
+The definition allows you to associate an image file (photograph) with a particular cross-section.
+Click on the the cross-section data window: